textpattern/textpattern.github.io/brand/user-docs-guide.md

 Reference-mark notes are a common annotation device in information design, and are specifically used in tables.
 The standard reference-mark system cycles through six marks, in this order: *, †, ‡, §, ¶, ‖.

-If a table ever needs more than six notes, which should be rare to never, the pattern repeats in duplicate (**, ††, ‡‡, §§, ¶¶, ‖‖), then triplicate, and so on.
+When more than six notes are needed, and we assume here they never will be, the pattern repeats in duplicate (**, ††, ‡‡, §§, ¶¶, ‖‖), then triplicate, and so on.
 Only the first six single marks are provided for in CSS.
 Since these notes are in [HTML tables](#tables), they must also be structured with HTML.

 Consider the following table, which is an example of the notes in effect.